Eimi Naruse

-Eimi Naruse (成瀬 瑛美, Naruse Eimi) is a Japanese singer, songwriter and voice actress who is currently a member of Dempagumi.inc.
+Eimi Naruse (成瀬 瑛美, Naruse Eimi) is a Japanese singer and voice actress who is a former member of Dempagumi.inc.

 Born in Kōriyama, she switched from having interests in manga to music as a teenager, and moved to Akihabara where she worked at a maid café before joining Dempagumi.inc.
 In addition to her work with the idol group, she has done some solo activities, including appearing in the TV drama OL desu ga, Kyabajō Hajimemashita and voicing the lead character of Star Twinkle PreCure, Hikaru Hoshina/Cure Star.

 Biography

 Early life

 Eimi Naruse was born in Kōriyama, a city in Fukushima Prefecture, as the elder of the two daughters in a family.
 The first memory of her life, as Naruse later described, was "cutting out paper with yellow scissors, making stars, and lining them up", and notes that yellow being her idol color was a coincidence.
 Due to the influence of her mother, who drew them as a hobby, she has been interested in manga from an early age.
 From kindergarten, she checked four magazines – Ribon, Nakayoshi, Ciao, and Weekly Shōnen Jump – and from then, she saw mangaka as a dream job.
 She recalls that she thought herself as "cutting edge and super cool" because there were no people in her childhood who loved anime and manga.

 After going into elementary school, she started admiring the Japanese band Speed, and while singing, she would imitate Hiroko Shimabukuro.
 On the other hand, she recalls "I thought manga was cool, but I never thought idols were cool".
 She has loved reading "Tokyo Daigaku Monogatari" since his elementary school days, and she noticed that she can live with such a strange way of thinking despite its radical sexual depictions.
 She said that she had personally watched some of the anime that aired in Koriyama and had obtained a "mysterious superiority" that she knew about anime she did not know.